WayneBlunden/CapstoneProject/README.md

 ## Chosen Features from Data Analysis Capstone Features List
 #### Loading Data
 - Scrape TWO pieces of data from anywhere on the internet and utilize it in your project
-    - Scrape two tables from Wikipedia.
+    - Scraped two tables from Wikipedia.
-        - A list of minimum wage by state in US
+        - A list of minimum wage by state in US (This data is downloaded when running 0LegalizationDataPull.py)
-        - Marijuana legalization by Jurisdiction in the US and territories
+        - Marijuana legalization by Jurisdiction in the US and territories (This data is downloaded when running 0LegalizationDataPull.py)
 - Load a file in
-    - Loading in US_Accidents_March23.csv (file details in 'Needed Datafile section below)
+    - Loading in US_Accidents_March23.csv (downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents))
 #### Clean and Operate on the Data While Combining Them
 - Clean data and perform a pandas merge with your two datasets, then calculate some new values based on the new data set
-    - Cleaned and merged the two tables scraped from Wikipedia
+    - Cleaned and merged the two tables scraped from Wikipedia (This is done within 0LegalizationDataPull.py)
-    - Cleaned and merged the previously created data (Legalization.csv) and the read in CSV data (US_Accidents_March23.csv)
+    - Cleaned and merged the previously created data (Legalization.csv - created in 0LegalizationDataPull.py) and the read in CSV data (US_Accidents_March23.csv - downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents))
 #### Visualize/Present Your Data
-- Make 3 matplotlib or seaborn visualizations to display your data
+- Make 3 matplotlib or seaborn visualizations to display your data (generated in 2Analysis.ipynb)
 #### Best Practices
-- Utilize a virtual environment and include instructions in your README on how the user should set one up
+- Utilize a virtual environment and include instructions in your README on how the user should set one up (instructions for virtual environment in section 3 of 'Preliminary Steps')
 #### Interpretation of Your Data
 - Annotate your .py files with well written comments and a clear README.md